TitansProductions/tp_redm_zombies/README.md

 ### MinZ & MaxZ

 The **MinZ** and **MaxZ** that are included on the configuration when creating a zone, it means that it requires the Minimum Z position (lower point) and Maximum Z position (highest point) of a zone.

+To understand better, its like a building, you define the lowest point of the building like a point underneath the player and then the highest point of this building.
+This is how a zone works, you define the MinZ and MaxZ of the whole zone.
+You can also use the **Debug** to true to display into you the shape of the created zone and the height.